 Metformin lowers the amount of sugar produced by the liver, decreases sugar absorption in the intestines, and allows individual cells in the body to consume more sugar and use that sugar more efficiently.

-Together, these three changes decrease the amount of sugar (in the form of glucose) circulating in the bloodstream.
-This allows the body to become more insulin sensitive, which means the pancreas has to make less insulin in the first place.
+Together, these three effects decrease the amount of sugar (in the form of glucose) circulating in the bloodstream.
+This allows the body to become more insulin sensitive, which means the pancreas doesn’t need to make as much insulin in the first place.

-These changes can lead to more regular menstrual cycles, reduce sex hormone imbalances, and can help reduce both acne and hirsutism (excess hair growth, particularly on the chest and face) that occur with PCOS.
+These changes can lead to more regular menstrual cycles, reduce sex hormone imbalances, and help reduce both acne and hirsutism that occur with PCOS.

 Large clinical trials also demonstrate that metformin helps people lose weight they might have gained from PCOS.